gillosae/lipcoder/VIBE_CODING.md

 ## How It Works

 1. **Input**: You provide a natural language description of what you want to change
-2. **Processing**: The system sends your code and instruction to OpenAI's GPT-4
+2. **Processing**: The system sends your code and instruction to your configured LLM backend (Claude or ChatGPT)
 3. **Analysis**: The AI analyzes your request and generates modified code
 4. **Review**: You see a summary of the changes with line counts (+15, -21, etc.)
 5. **Apply**: You can choose to apply the changes or cancel